fresns/docs/wiki/en-US/extensions/theme/index.md

 # Theme Development

+[FresnsEngine](https://marketplace.fresns.com/open-source/detail/FresnsEngine) is used as the web client runtime support and the following development standards are in place.

 The theme of the template is **Laravel Blade** template file, which must rely on the web engine to run and provide the UE&UI interface for the web engine; to develop the theme template, it is necessary to first confirm which engine it was developed for, and it is necessary to follow the template standard of this engine.
 Please refer to the development documentation of this engine.

 ## Directory Structure